beforesemicolon/markup/README.md

 It consists of 3 main APIs with additional utilities to simplify things even further:

--   `html`: A JavaScript tagged function that allows you to represent the DOM using template literal string;
+-   `html`: A JavaScript tagged function that allows you to represent the DOM using a template literal string;
 -   `state`: A simple state tracking API that allows you to define reactive data as you wish;
 -   `effect`: A straight forward way to define things that need to happen when certain states change;